Show Basket Update Profile Daylily Search Checkout

 Garden's Present and Future Activities

-Hollow Ridge Road
+Hollow Ridge Trail

-Dave's Trail
+Azalea Trail

-Another new gentle walking trail which runs around the interior of the Hollow is named "Dave's Trail" because it is his "piece de resistance" of all the eight miles of trails on the property.
+Another new gentle walking trail which runs around the interior of the Hollow is named "Azalea Trail."
+It is Dave's favorite trail of all the eight miles of trails on the property.
 It is approximately two miles in length.
-This trail travels through hundreds of native azaleas and eight varieties of butterfly bushes (Buddleia) that we have added.
-In addition to the Native Azaleas and the Butterfly Bushes we are adding for Summer Color, we eventually intend to display a large number of Rhododendron and Azalea species and hybrids as well as numerous Hellebores alone the trail.
-The combination of the different bloom seasons will give us late Winter bloom (Hellebores), early Spring bloom (Native Azaleas), late Spring bloom (Rhododendrons) and Summer bloom (Butterfly Bushes).
-This trail is almost finished except for two bridges we hope to build this Spring.
+This trail travels through the hollow where hundreds of native azaleas bloom in the Spring.
+In addition to the Native Azaleas, we eventually hope to display a large number of Rhododendron and Azalea species and hybrids as well as numerous Hellebores along the trail.
+The combination of the different bloom seasons will give us late Winter bloom from the Lenten Roses (Hellebores), early Spring bloom (Native Azaleas) and late Spring bloom (Rhododendrons).
+This trail is finally finished in 2016 with the completion of the last bridge over "Sunshine Creek" near the end of the trail at the Dougherty Garden.

 Fern Gully Trail